In September 2017 I am joining the Oxford Robotics Institute, University of Oxford, as an Associate Professor.

 My research interests lie in the application of Artificial Intelligence (AI) techniques to create intelligent, autonomous robots that can work with or for humans.
 I have worked on long-term autonomy for mobile robots, information-processing architectures for intelligent systems, the integration of AI planning techniques into a variety of robot systems, and the use of qualitative spatial representations to enable robots to reason about the possibilities for action in their worlds.
 My research is performed as part of the Intelligent Robotics Lab.
 I was part of the lab's efforts in the CogX and CoSy projects.
 Before this I was part of the Common Sense group at Media Lab Europe, which I joined after doing a PhD here with Prof. Aaron Sloman, sponsored by Sony Computer Entertainment Europe.

-From April 2013, I will coordinate the STRANDS project (Spatio-Temporal Representations and Activities for Cognitive Control in Long-Term Scenarios), a 4-year EU FP7 Integrating Project.
-I am currently looking for excellent Research Fellow and PhD candidates to join the STRANDS team in Birmingham.
-Please contact me for more information, or read our overview paper.
+I am the coordinator of the the STRANDS project (Spatio-Temporal Representations and Activities for Cognitive Control in Long-Term Scenarios), a 4-year EU FP7 Integrating Project.
+Please see the project's website for more information, or read our overview paper.

 I currently teach the following modules: